Is Rejection Sensitive Dysphoria in the DSM-5?

 Rejection Sensitive Dysphoria (RSD) is characterized by the experience of severe emotional pain in response to rejection, criticism, or failure.
 This emotional response can be vastly disproportionate to the event itself, leading to emotional distress and physical pain even from minor instances of rejection or criticism.

 People with RSD may display a variety of emotional responses, including profound sadness, anxiety, anger, shame, and worthlessness.
 These responses arise from situations where they perceive rejection, criticism, or not meeting expectations.
 Such intense emotional reactions can significantly impact their day-to-day life and overall well-being.
-To get a more personal perspective on what these emotional responses feel like, visit our page on what rejection sensitive dysphoria feel like.
+To get a more personal perspective on what these emotional responses feels like, visit our page on what rejection sensitive dysphoria feels like.

 Social Interactions and Behavior